Does mental clutter leave you feeling stressed and overwhelmed? If so, here are seven tips to help you declutter your mind.

-Finally, let’s talk about how you can use living on auto-pilot as a way to lighten your mental load.
+Finally, let’s talk about how living on auto-pilot can help lighten your mental load.

 After all, you don’t stress out or even think about things like brushing your teeth or making your morning coffee, do you?
 More than likely, these are habits you do every day without much thought and you can create even more mental freedom by creating more habits.